harveytriana/BlazorServerML/README.md

 ### The Blazor Components

 Two Blazor pages are created, one for training and the other for getting predictions.
-We must bear in mind that the training component should be used by users with spatial privileges, since it is a specialized process.
+We must bear in mind that the training component should be used by users with special privileges, since it is a specialized process.

 #### The Trainer page